-Like all human drama, the overarching plotline for The Ties That Bind saga is multiplex and surpasses the confines of a single novel.
-Over time, the story has grown from a sequel (Embers from Ash and Ruin) to a trilogy (When First We Practice to Deceive), and eventually into to a 7-book series.
+Like all human drama, the overarching plotline for the Music is Murder saga is multiplex and surpasses the confines of a single novel.
+Over time, the story grew from a sequel (A Fate Worse Than Fame) to a trilogy (Ballad of Someday), and eventually into to a 7-book series.
 The overall foundation remains the story that found her at age eleven.

 Over her career, she has dabbled in other areas of entertainment, including music and film.
 Most notably, she worked as a documentary film producer with an indie director from the Bay Area from 2002-2004.
-Her contributions included the investigation of a gruesome, multiple homicide that took place in the mid-80s, in the small town she had lived in as a child.
+Her contributions included the investigation of a gruesome, multiple homicide that took place in the mid-’80s, in the small town she had lived in as a child.

 Heather is a member of several professional organizations, including the National Association of Professional Women and the Alliance of Independent Authors.
 When hanging out with friends, she loves to talk story, writing, music, and movies.
 She is a wife, a mother/step-mother of six, and a grandmother of nine.
 Some of her hobbies include music, amateur video editing, travel, and research.
 She spends most her spare time with family.